mhehm/Xmap/README.md

 Xmap
 ====

 Xmap is a Site map generator component for Joomla.
-Xmap allows you to create a map of your site using the structure of your menus.Joomla 2.5
+Xmap allows you to create a map of your site using the structure of your menus.

 Some of Xmap's features are:
 - Capability to create more than one sitemap with different preferences for each sitemap.
 - Generation of XML sitemaps compatible with Google, Yahoo, Bing and others.